The Girl Without Hands: Story elements

 Throughout different variations, the story takes place in four sections.

 The Mutilated Heroine: A strange man approaches a miller and offers him riches in exchange for whatever he found standing behind the mill.
 Believing that it was only an apple tree, and unaware of the stranger's identity, the miller agrees.
 The miller discovers that it was his own daughter standing behind the mill and that the man was the devil.
 After three years, the devil reappears to take the girl as he had said.
 The girl had kept herself free of sin and her hands clean, and because of this the devil is unable to take her.
 The devil threatens to take the miller in place of his daughter unless he cuts off the girl's hands.
 Out of fear, the miller and his daughter agree to this.
 The girl, however, continues to weep onto the stumps replacing her hands, so they remain clean and the devil still cannot take her.

 Marriage to the King: The girl, despite her father's newfound wealth, decides to escape, leave her family, and take off into the world.
 She encounters a royal garden and sees pears on the trees.
-After walking all day, she hungers for the fruit, so prays for entrance to the garden.
+After walking all day, she hungers for the fruit, she prays for entrance to the garden.
 An angel appears and assists her.
 The next day, the king notices that the pears have gone.
 The royal gardener informs him that he had seen a spirit take them.
 The king waits for her return.
 When she reappears with the angel, the king approaches her and asks if she is a spirit.
 She tells him she is a human, abandoned by everyone but God.
 He tells her that he will not abandon her.
 They are soon married.
 The girl has new hands made of silver.
 After a year, the king leaves for battle, but requests that word be sent to him when his child is born.
 The girl gives birth to the king's son and the messenger is sent, but the messenger stops to nap when delivering the missive.
 During the nap, the devil changes the letter to say that the queen had given birth to a changeling.
 The king responds that they will care for the child nonetheless and sends the messenger back to deliver his response.
 The messenger naps in the same spot and the devil again steals the king's response and changes that letter as well.
 The letter now instructs the king's subjects to kill both his new queen and the child.
 The letter asks for the queen's heart as proof.